exclowd/sheldon/README.md

 ##### File Structure
 * main.c : main loop of the shell.
-* input.c : reads input from stdin.
+* input_string.c : reads input_string from stdin.
-* parse.c : parses the input and tokenizes into commands.
+* parse.c : parses the input_string and tokenizes into commands.
 * command.c : Takes a command and breaks it into command name, args etc.
 Loads the command into command list.
 * exec.c : executes the command by calling the respective functions.